scidsgn/HADES/README.md

 ## What does HADES stand for?

-HADES stands for **(h)Affinity Designer Enhancement Suite**.
+HADES stands for **(h)Affinity Designer Enrichment Suite**.
 The name has been ripped off of Live Enhancement Suite (https://enhancementsuite.me), but according to a panel of judges (me), HADES sounds much cooler than LES.
 So, "get rekt".
+Also, it's "Enrichment", not "Enhancement".

 ## Feature list, or rather an "idea list"